-Baking in the winter always presents problems here at my house: it’s cold!
-Probably not quite the cold you get in other parts of the world but it sure is cold to me, and my starter.
-Kitchen temperatures are consistently hovering between 68º and 70ºF which really inhibits yeast and bacteria activity.
-I’ll typically offset this by changing the percentage of mature starter carryover or by heating up the water used in my feedings, but you really want to try to keep your starter around 75º to 80ºF — this is not easy to do when winter is bombarding your area.
-You just have to make do with the warmest spot you can find in your kitchen, for me this is next to my whisky collection… almost poetic.
+Baking sourdough bread in the winter, even with a stiff starter, always presents problems here at my house: it’s cold!
+Probably not quite the cold you get in other parts of the world, but it sure is cold to me, and my starter.
+Kitchen temperatures are consistently hovering around 70°F (21°C) which slows fermentation activity.
+I’ll typically offset this by changing the percentage of mature starter carryover or by heating the water used in my feedings (a dough proofer is another great option), but I like to try to keep my starter around 76-78°F (24-25°C).
+Keeping my starter at that temperature is not easy to do when winter is bombarding your area!
+You have to make do with the warmest spot you can find in your kitchen, for me this is next to my whiskey collection.
+Almost poetic.

-A short aside… In the winter with all the holiday events and cold weather I find myself baking pies and cakes more and more.
-I recently baked an excellent lattice pie, an apple/pistachio tart and the famous Cook’s Illustrated pecan pie, each received with equal high praise.
-Making a pie crust by hand becomes easier and easier the more you do it (like most things) but even when it doesn’t turn out great, it’s always good.
+A short aside… In the winter with all the holiday events and cold weather, I find myself baking pies and cakes more and more.
+I recently baked an excellent lattice pie, an apple/pistachio tart, and the famous Cook’s Illustrated pecan pie, each received with equal high praise.
+Making a pie crust by hand becomes more accessible the more you do it (like most things), but even when it doesn’t turn out great, it’s always delicious.
 Butter makes life worth living, as they say.
-Anyway, here’s a couple shots of two of these beauties, lots of fun to take a break from bread baking and bake something sweet.
+Anyway, here’s a couple of shots of two of these beauties, lots of fun to take a break from bread baking and bake something sweet.

 Now let’s take a high-level look at the differences (and similarities) between a liquid and stiff starter.

-- typically “sweet” or “milky” smelling if refreshed frequently, like I do
+- typically “sweet” or “milky” smelling if refreshed frequently as I do

 - incorporating in dough mix is very easy due to its liquid nature